 Dangerous Interactions Of Klonopin And Adderall

 Combining Klonopin and Adderall will result in one drug masking the effects of the other.
-This is problematic if the person wants to feel stronger effects of one drug or the other, and decides to take more.
+This is problematic if people want to feel stronger effects of one drug or the other, and decide to take more.
 Accidental overdoses occur with polysubstance abuse (abusing more than one drug at a time).

-When a person is abusing Adderall, they will likely start behaving in a way that is out of character.
-They also may ask to borrow money, sell personal belongings, withdraw from others, suddenly have a totally new friend group, among other strange behaviors.
+When people are abusing Adderall, they will likely start behaving in a way that is out of character.
+They also may ask to borrow money or sell personal belongings for money.
+They may withdraw from others, suddenly have a new friend group, and exhibit other drug seeking behaviors.
+Below are some of the signs of Adderall abuse.

 - excessive energy